 Noise Station is a virtual studio.
 You can use it to create instruments and complete music tracks with no extra hardware or software.
 Developed for Windows 98, the software has trouble working on operating systems after Windows XP.

-Mark's first three albums, Synaesthesia
+My first three albums, Synaesthesia

 , The Incredible Journey